Privacy

 Who can access it

-Your AHPRA-registered doctor, the Fusenite team members directly involved in your care, and the technical team for system maintenance.
+Your treating Australian doctor, the Fusenite team members directly involved in your care, and the technical team for system maintenance.
 Every access is logged.
 Sharing your data with anyone outside Fusenite (your regular GP, a specialist, a pharmacy) requires your explicit consent.

 Compliance posture